Techmeka/blog/_posts/2024-7-3-sharepoint-migration.md

 published: true
 ---

-Hospital in **Ontario, Canada** required their on-prem SharePoint Server 2016 environment to be migrated over to SharePoint Online over short time frame.
-The Hospital elected to migrate with lift and shift to SharePoint online with classic infrastructure along with highly customized Master pages and various legacy solutions.
+Hospital in **Ontario, Canada** required their on-prem SharePoint Server 2016 environment to be migrated over to SharePoint Online over short time frame. <!--more--> The Hospital elected to migrate with lift and shift to SharePoint online with classic infrastructure along with highly customized Master pages and various legacy solutions.

 ![sharepoint2016Migration][1]
 ## Challenges: